 Step-down Forensic Services

 The John Howard Centre, located in Homerton, is the medium secure rehabilitation unit stage of the service.
-Wolfson House is a 'step-down' facility.
+Wolfson House sometimes acts as a “step-down” facility.

-Forensic services provide treatment and rehabilitation for people with a mental health problem who have been arrested, who are on remand or who have been to court and found guilty of a crime.
-Most people are detained in secure forensic services under mental health legislation.
+Forensic services provide treatment and rehabilitation for people with a severe mental illness, who are presenting with a potential risk to others, who have been arrested, who are on remand or who have been to court and convicted of an offence.
+All service users are detained in secure forensic services under mental health legislation, specifically the Mental Health Act 1983.
+Some service users are recalled to hospital from the community.
+Sometimes, service users will have been transferred from Psychiatric Intensive Care Units (PICUs) in general adult mental health services.

 The length of time spent in forensic units depends on an individual’s recovery and progress towards rehabilitation.
 Professionals who work in forensic mental health services take decisions about length of stay in collaboration with the professionals who will be responsible for an individual's support and care following discharge.
-If someone has been found guilty of a violent offence, or has been considered to be dangerous, the Ministry of Justice and Parole Board are involved in decisions about discharge
+If someone has been convicted of a violent offence, or has been considered to present with a potential risk to others, the Ministry of Justice and Parole Board may be involved in decisions about discharge.
+The service works closely with these agencies as well as the Probation Service.

-‘Forensic’ means ‘pertaining to the law’.
-These services are an alternative to prison for people who have a mental health problem and offer specialist treatment and care.
-They are ‘secure’ units, which means that people who are referred there are not free to come and go.
+“Forensic” means “pertaining to the law”.
+These services are an alternative to prison for people who have a mental health illness and offer specialist treatment and care.
+They are “secure” units, which means that people who are referred there are not free to come and go unless leave has been agreed in advance.

-The philosophy and aims of the forensic rehabilitation service are encompassed by the recovery model.
-This is a patient centred model that focuses on patient empowerment, collaboration and aims to enable each individual’s journey of recovery
+The philosophy and aim of the forensic rehabilitation service are encompassed by the recovery model.
+This is a service user-centred model that focuses on patient empowerment, collaboration and aims to enable each individual’s journey of recovery.

 It is a good idea to telephone the ward first to find out the visiting times and when is a good time to visit the person.

-Our visiting times are usually from 2pm-8pm.
+Our visiting times are usually from 2pm-8pm during the week and 10am at weekends from.
 But if you are coming a long way or will not be able to visit during those times, contact the ward manager.
-They will try to accommodate your needs.
+They will try to accommodate your needs in exceptional circumstances.

-Service users will appreciate small gifts, treats and items that they can use when in hospital.
-But mostly they will appreciate a conversation with you and news from the outside world.
+Service users will appreciate small gifts, treats, items that they can use when in hospital and home-cooked meals.
+But mostly they will appreciate a conversation with you and news from the outside world and about loved ones.

-Because we have to ensure our wards are safe and healthy, there are a number of items that you cannot bring onto our wards.
-Additionally, all our forensic service sites have specific security arrangements and protocols which all staff, patients and visitors have to comply with.
-This includes depositing mobile phones, camera, etc. into lockers provided in the main entrance.
+Because we have to ensure our wards are safe and healthy, there are a number of items that you cannot bring onto our wards and a number of items that are restricted so may need to be kept in a safe place by the team.
+Additionally, all our forensic service sites have specific security arrangements and protocols which all staff, patients and visitors have to work with.
+This includes depositing mobile phones, cameras etc. into lockers provided in the main entrance.

 Children can visit by arrangement only.
-Speak to the ward manager in the first instance.
+Please speak to the ward Social Worker in the first instance.
 There is a Family Visiting Room near the main entrance to support family visits.

 The role of families and friends in supporting our service users is vital.
-We have put together a pack for carers to help understand our service, which can be downloaded here [make this clickable].
+We have put together a pack for carers to help understand our service.

 We work hard to explain what is happening with the care of individuals in the unit.
 We may not always get things right in our communication with you.
 So if you want to speak to someone about any aspect of the care and treatment your friend or relative is receiving, their social worker is a good point of contact, or email us on elft.forensiccarercontact@nhs.net We will get back to you to talk things through.